 We are responding in every country where we work in one form or another, our global COVID-19 emergency response, aims to provide targeted support to reach at least 72 million vulnerable people - including 36 million children - focusing on situations of pre-existing vulnerability and fragility, where children are most at risk - conflict affected contexts, urban slums and refugee settings.

 The devastating aftershocks of the crisis are putting at least 30 million children’s lives at risk while putting 85 million more children are likely to experience violence.
 We urgently need to address both the direct health impacts of the virus and the indirect impacts brought about by viral containment measures and fall-out from the pandemic.

 In every country and community where we work, we are committed to both limiting the spread of COVID-19 and also reducing its impact (physical, emotional, and economical) on vulnerable children their families by:

 See how our efforts are helping us:

 Limit the spread of COVID-19.
 Strengthen health systems and workers.
-Support children impacted by COVID-19.
+Support children affected by COVID-19.
 Ensure the most vulnerable children are protected.